snooze92/alfred-epoch-converter/README.md

 Download & installation
 -----------------------

-Download the workflow from [GitHub][gh-releases], then double-click to install.
+Download the workflow file from [GitHub](https://github.com/snooze92/alfred-epoch-converter/releases/latest), then double-click to install.

 Usage